-Failure to follow this warning could cause improper and dangerous operation that could result in personal injury, death and/or property damage.
+Wiring errors can cause improper and dangerous operation that could result in death, bodily injury, and/or property damage.

 Label all wires prior to disconnection when servicing controls.
 Verify proper operation after servicing.
 Only qualified service agencies should attempt electrical service.